fsharp/fslang-design/README.md

 2. Ideas which get "approved in principle"  get an [RFC entry](https://github.com/fsharp/FSharpLangDesign/tree/master/RFCs) based on the [template](https://github.com/fsharp/FSharpLangDesign/blob/master/RFC_template.md), and a corresponding [RFC discussion thread](https://github.com/fsharp/FSharpLangDesign/issues)

-   There is currently a backlog of approved its.
+   There is currently a backlog of approved ideas.
 If an idea has been approved and you'd like to accelerate the creation of an RFC,  send a PR creating the RFC document for any approved-in-principle issue.
    First in first served.
 To "grab the token" send a PR doing nothing but creating or naming the RFC file, and then fill in the further details with additional commits to the PR.